Jashon-1/logistics-shipment-sql-analysis/README.md

 # logistics-shipment-sql-analysis
 SQL analysis on logistics shipment data to explore delivery delays, carrier efficiency, and cost optimization.

+The goal was to identify what factors influence delivery delays and how to optimize carrier selection based on cost and transit time.

+Using SQL, I performed data cleaning, descriptive analytics, and performance analysis, examining metrics such as delivery times, cost per distance, carrier reliability, and delay rates by region.

 -- Data Cleaning